Instructional DesignSixth form students in maroon sweatshirts collaborate on instructional design project using laptops in modern study space.

 Maslow's Hierarchy of Needs, a well-known theory in psychology, also has implications for instructional design.
 This theory suggests that learners have different needs that must be met for optimal learning to occur.
 Instructional designers can consider this theory by creating a supportive and inclusive learning environment that addresses learners' physiological, safety, belongingness, esteem, and self-actualization needs.

-Why Instructional Design Matters
+Why Does Instructional Design Matter for Student Achievement?

-Instructional design plays a crucial role in education by creating engaging learning experiences that effectively bridge the knowledge and skills gap.
+Instructional design plays a crucial role in education by creating engaging activities that effectively bridge the knowledge and skills gap.
 With the rapidly evolving nature of the world and advancements in technology, it is more important than ever to design instruction that meets the needs of diverse learners and ensures their success.

 This active involvement enhances motivation, promotes deeper understanding, and facilitates the acquisition and application of knowledge and skills.

 By designing and developing appropriate instructional materials, resources, and activities, designers can provide learners with the necessary tools and opportunities to develop their knowledge and skills.
-This targeted approach ensures that the instruction is relevant, meaningful, and aligned with the desired learning outcomes.
+This targeted approach ensures that the instruction is relevant, meaningful, and aligned with the desired learning gains.

 Instructional design is a cyclical process that involves research and analysis, design and development, assessment, and evolution.
 Through research and analysis, designers gain insights into learners' needs and the context in which the instruction will take place.